averykhoo/vibe-player-v3/vibe-player/CONTRIBUTING-LLM.md

 ## Part 2: Project-Specific Guidelines (`vibe-player` Example)

-*(The following rules supplement or override the Global Principles specifically for the `vibe-player` project, defined by its context (e.g., location, constraints).)*
+*(The following rules supplement or override the Global Principles specifically for the `vibe-player` project, defined by its context (e.g., location, constraints).
+This section serves as an example for how to tailor the global guidelines.)*

 ### Project: Vibe Player (Located at `./vibe-player/` relative to these guidelines)